sumanjs/suman/README.md

 Suman is a test runner for serverside JavaScript.
 Suman is designed to be a direct successor to Mocha, Tape and Jasmine, and to compete with the new Node.js test runner AVA.
-Mocha is most familiar to us and perhaps to you - Mocha was an awesome test library, but has several shortcomings that we experienced ourselves over time, and eventually we wanted a test runner that we could use that was better than Mocha.
+Mocha is most familiar to us and perhaps to you - Mocha was an awesome test library, but has many bugs and several shortcomings that we experienced ourselves over time, and eventually we wanted a test runner that we could use that was better than Mocha.
 If you like Mocha and BDD test interfaces you will love Suman.

 The reasons why Mocha and its peers need a replacement are: